RateCity.com.au

 A high credit score

-Your credit score helps lenders to measure whether or not you’re a risky borrower.
+Your credit score shows lenders whether you’re a risky borrower.
 If you’ve successfully applied for and repaid loans in the past, you may have good credit.
 But if you’ve had money troubles in the past, such as a payment default or bankruptcy, you may have bad credit.

 Your lender will conduct a credit check as part of processing your mortgage application.
 Borrowers with good to excellent credit scores may be more likely to be approved.
 Before you apply for a home loan: